hdrhbbu1/www/content/articles/2017/09/talking-points-to-oppose-graham-cassidy/index.md

 Tomorrow, the [National Disability Call-in Day to Save Medicaid][call-in] will heat up D.C. switchboards in opposition to a [dangerous volume of amendments][graham-cassidy] modifying the ACA, and known only by the names of co-sponsors Graham-Cassidy-Heller-Johnson.

-This version of "repeal and replace," while its closest to failing at this moment, also goes much further than [earlier attempts][politics-of-terror], [brutalizing federal budgets][vox] for both ACA marketplace subsidies and Medicare, and setting up what I believe is an unavoidable war between states over health care funding.
+When considered among other healthcare-related bills that were introduced during the last several months, the Graham-Cassidy plan to "repeal and replace", while its closest to failing at this moment, also goes much further than [earlier attempts][politics-of-terror], [brutalizing federal budgets][vox] for both ACA marketplace subsidies and Medicare, and setting up what I believe is an unavoidable war between states over health care funding.

 Because this bill is a collection of amendments, little is known about the legislation's overall effect.
 As of this writing, it still has not [been scored by the CBO][CBO-score], and several Republican Senators remain skeptical.
 One of my Senators, Cory Gardner, is not among them &mdash; and even if he was, I'd be calling regardless.